2022 Information for the annual wind chimes and glistening river at Kawagoe Hikawa Shrine.

 Initially, there were 888 wind chimes for the inaugural event in 2014.
 In Japan, 888 is considered an “angel number”.
 And Kawagoe Hikawa Shrine is famous for its power in love matches.
 For the first event 888 wind chimes were used to promote luck in love.
 When I visited that year, 2014, the air was so dead, the wind chimes were lifeless.
 But in 2015 and every year since I have visited on a windy day and enjoyed the soothing sounds of the wind chimes.
 Nowadays there are normally 2000 wind chimes displayed, including the main tunnel with the 888 chimes.
-However, in 2021 they have removed one of the wind chime tunnels reducing the total number of chimes, but there is no announcement to that effect for 2022.
+However, in 2021 they removed one of the wind chime tunnels reducing the total number of chimes, but there is no announcement to that effect for 2022.

 Enmusubi means marriage or as in this case “marriage ties”.
 Kawagoe Hikawa Shrine is renowned for bestowing blessings in matters related to family fulfillment, perfect match couples and, as you might have guessed, marriage!
 People who are looking to meet a partner and / or to have a good marriage come to this shrine for a blessing.